 In recent years, a wide range of synthetic products, claiming to have similar effects to hallucinogens, have also been available in Australia.
-The active ingredient in these products can potentially be a number of chemicals, such as 2C-B or NBOMe, but it is difficult to know what exactly they contain.
-As a result, they can have more unpredictable effects and are potentially more harmful than hallucinogens.
+The active ingredient in these products can potentially be a number of chemicals.
+These synthetic hallucinogens include NBOMes and PMA, and are often sold as other drugs, yet contain very different ingredients, leading to potentially harmful and unexpected effects

 How hallucinogens work

 Hallucinogens target specific centres of the brain to alter its understanding of sensory input.
 For instance, a person may be looking at a blank wall, but their hallucinating brain may interpret the blank wall as moving and swirling, or perhaps covered in insects.

 Effects of hallucinogens